Family Law Document Library

 The family law process involves a lot of forms that must be filed with the court and served on the other party.
 Here, you will find forms either required by, or often used, by all of the California courts to start a divorce case.
 These are “Judicial Council” forms.
 Sometimes, a court may have additional forms that are required, called local forms.
-You should contact the court branch directly to ask about local forms.
+You should contact the court branch in your county directly to ask about local forms.

 Getting Started: